enqueue/quarkus-ft-telemetry/README.md

-# quarkus-ft-telemetry
+# Telemetry Playground

-Tracing Experiments with Quarkus.
+Tracing Experiments with Quarkus, Application Insights and OpenTelemetry.

 We have a JAX-RS resource which in turn calls another service.
 The dependent calls should show up in our traces.